Japanese scientists find microplastics are present in clouds

 The team identified nine different types of polymers and one type of rubber in the airborne microplastics - ranging in size from 7.1 to 94.6 micrometers.

-Each liter of cloud water contained between 6.7 to 13.9 pieces of the plastics.
+Each litre of cloud water contained between 6.7 to 13.9 pieces of the plastics.

 What's more, "hydrophilic" or water-loving polymers were abundant, suggesting the particles play a significant role in rapid cloud formation and thus climate systems.